Context7 MCP: Up-to-Date Library Docs for AI Coding Assistants

 - Use version-specific documentation when available

-You can add a system prompt or rule like:
+Add a system prompt or rule:

 Step 4: Using Context7 in Practice